 The Board of Directors carries ultimate responsibility for risk management within Outokumpu.
 The CEO and members of the Leadership Team are responsible for defining and implementing risk management procedures, and for ensuring that risks are both properly addressed and taken into account in strategic

-Outokumpu’s Risk Management Steering Group, led by the CFO, is a governing body for risk management in Outokumpu.
-Business Areas and Group functions are responsible for managing risks connected with their own operations.
-Auditors and Internal Audit monitor risk management processes, and the Risk Management Steering Group, the Board's Audit Committee and the Board of Directors review both key risks and actions taken to manage these risks on a regular basis.
+Outokumpu’s Risk Management Steering Group, led by the CFO, is the governing body for risk management in Outokumpu.
+Business areas and Group functions are responsible for managing risks connected with their own operations.
+Internal Audit monitors risk management processes, and the Risk Management Steering Group, the Board Audit Committee and the Board of Directors review both key risks and actions taken to manage these risks on a regular basis.
 Treasury and Risk

 Risk management process

 Outokumpu has defined risk as anything that could have an adverse impact on achieving the Group’s objectives.
-Risks can therefore be threats, uncertainties or lost opportunities connected with current or future operations.
+Risks can, therefore, be threats, uncertainties, or lost opportunities connected with current or future operations.
 Outokumpu’s appetite for risk and risk tolerance are defined in relation to earnings, cash flows and capital structure.
 The risk management process is an integral part of the overall management processes and it is divided into four stages: risk identification, evaluation/prioritization, mitigation and reporting.
-Risk management process in Outokumpu is two-fold, including a top-down
+Risk management process in Outokumpu is twofold, including a top-down

 Within Outokumpu, the risk management process is monitored and controlled at different organizational levels in a systematic manner.
 Regular risk updates are carried out to capture relevant information and to ensure that the process is operating in an uninterrupted manner.
 The monitoring and analysis of